 This acute illness protocol is a guideline for healthcare professionals treating the sick infant or child who is known to have isovaleric acidemia.
-The protocol was developed under the direction of Dr. Harvey Levy, Senior Physician in Medicine/Genetics at Children’s Hospital Boston, and Dr. Jonathan Picker, Director of Children’s Hospital Boston’s Fragile X Program, and was updated by Dr. Patroula Smpokou, Clinical Genetics Fellow at Children’s Hospital Boston.
+The protocol was developed at Boston Children’s Hospital under the direction of Dr. Harvey Levy, Senior Physician in Medicine/Genetics and Dr. Jonathan Picker, Fragile X Program Director, and was updated by Dr. Patroula Smpokou, Clinical Genetics Fellow.

 Isovaleric acidemia (IVA,) also known as the “sweaty foot syndrome,” is an autosomal recessively inherited organic acid disorder due to a defect in the mitochondrial FAD-dependent enzyme isovaleryl-CoA dehydrogenase.
 This enzyme catalyzes the conversion of isovaleryl-CoA to 3-methylcrotonyl-CoA.
 Since leucine is the amino acid precursor of isovaleryl-CoA, treatment of IVA includes control of leucine, an essential amino acid.

 In acute illness in IVA, isovaleric acid and its derivatives accumulate and profound metabolic acidosis (due to ketone body production and organic acid accumulation), hypoglycemia, and hyperammonemia ensue.